 10th June, 2011 : The European Commission gave the go-ahead for Croatia to become a member of the European Union.
 The commission stated that the European Union will most likely approve the decision later in June and Croatia is likely to join the European Union in 2013.
 Croatia would be become the second ex-Yugoslav country to join the EU after Slovenia, if all proceeds as planned.

-2012 Syria Syrian National Council Picks President
+10 June, 2012 - Syrian National Council Picks President

 10th June, 2012 : The Syrian National Council, established in September of 2011

 at the beginning of the "Arab Spring" has chosen a new leader to replace Burhan Ghalioun.
-Abdelbaset Sayda, a kurdish activist, was elected to be the leader of the group at a meeting in Istanbul.
+Abdelbaset Sayda, a Kurdish activist, was elected to be the leader of the group at a meeting in Istanbul.

-2013 United States NSA Prism Leak Source Identified
+10 June, 2013 - NSA Prism Leak Source Identified

 10th June, 2013 : Former CIA technical worker, Edward Snowden, was identified as the source who leaked information about the NSA's Prism program to the UK's Guardian newspaper.
 Snowden leaked information related to the United States' phone and internet secret surveillance programs.
 Snowden revealed these details out of what he believed was moral obligation to the public.